karlmdavis/rps-tourney/dev/work-log.md

 * 0.5h: Worked on fixing the login methods to not return `Response` instances.
     * Fixed all of the tests.
     * Think I'm mostly done with this, but the `AuthenticationFilter` needs comments still.

+### 2014-03-03, Monday

+* Note: Did not work on project for last month, due to very busy work schedule.
+* 0.25h: Reviewed commit and work logs to refresh my memory, and then added missing Javadoc comments to `AuthenticationFilter`.
+* 0.5h: Comitted the changes and then refactored the project, class, and package names for consistency.